 25 Sample Personal Recommendation Letters (Tips & Examples)

-A personal recommendation letter is a letter of reference written by a recommender that can give insight into an applicant’s personal attributes and traits.
+This recommendation letter is a document of personal reference written by a recommender that can give insight into an applicant’s personal attributes and traits.

-There are 3 basic types of personal recommendation letters.
+There are 3 basic types.
 Each one is written for a specific purpose.

 • Academic Recommendation Letter: Academic letters of recommendation are used by students applying for admission to a school.
 Review committees use these letters to get an idea about certain aspects of a candidate’s personality that cannot be assessed in the college application.